DigUpTheHatchet/spotify-social/README.md

 # Contribution
-This project is currently not open to contributors, but it is something I'm open to... get in touch :)
+This project is currently not open to contributors but it is something I'm open to... so get in touch :)

 # Licensing
-Please first review the [License](LICENSE.md), then proceed to go wild!
+Please review the [License](LICENSE.md), then proceed to go wild!